 These attacks take place both in San Salvador and on the outskirts, where roads are more remote and police patrols are few and far between.

 Criminals have been known to follow tourists from the airport, to secluded stretches of road or even all the way to their accommodation.

 If you're approached, it's best not to resist your attacker.
 Saying goodbye to your digital camera will be a lot less painful than what could happen if you don't.
 These kinds of criminals turn violent quickly, and refusing to cooperate will likely result in you being shot.

 Climbers and hikers also need to be careful, as armed robbers are known to take advantage of unsuspecting outdoor enthusiasts in remote areas.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-El Salvador is prone to earthquakes, hurricanes, and has a few active volcanoes.
-Here's why you need to be careful in a country poised for natural disaster.
+El Salvador is prone to earthquakes, hurricanes, and has active volcanoes.
+Here's how you can stay safe if a natural disaster occurs in El Salvador.